zomeru/knz-restaurant-app-ui/README.md

 # knz-resto-food-delivery-serv

-A simple website I've built from Udemy course and it was designed by Jonas Schmedtmann.
+A simple restaurent website user interface I've built from Udemy course and it was designed by Jonas Schmedtmann.

 https://zomeru.github.io/knz-resto-food-delivery-serv/